 Then drain as much of the liquid out and squeeze in some more lemon or lime juice and store it in an airtight container.

-This East African salad goes perfectly well as a side dish to your meat or grilled bbq dishes!
-Some of my favorites are:
+This East African salad goes perfectly well as a side dish to your meat or grilled bbq dishes.
+Add some blackened shrimps to make it even more filling!

 Check out these other low carb salads!